dapr/dapr/tests/perf/report/charts/README.md

 - `-version`: output subdirectory under `charts/` (default `master`)
 - `-infra`: description of the infrastructure the run executed on, shown at the top of generated READMEs.
-CI passes the AKS node pool description from `tests/test-infra/azure-aks.bicep`; set it to your own cluster spec for local runs so results stay comparable.
+CI passes the AKS node pool description from `tests/test-infra/perf-infra-description.txt` (kept in sync with the node pool in `tests/test-infra/azure-aks.bicep`); set it to your own cluster spec for local runs so results stay comparable.

 Each generated per-API README starts with a "Throughput per resource" table: iterations/sec for each scenario alongside the app and sidecar CPU/memory it